skienzmatishun/rippreport/content/p/scalped/index.md

 authors:
 - admin
 summary: A terror attack was stopped from reaching a larger crowd by traffic.
 A vet built a car bomb with AI, blowing up a Tesla.
 Leaders waste tax money on shady deals.
 Sheriffs hide their mistakes.
 Scholarships for students went to insiders.
 The governor’s health rumors stir worry.
 Teens with rifles fight in streets.
 A body found in a sunken car.
 Politicians let state pick police chiefs, ignoring locals.
 And finally, a festival and a demand to punish corrupt leaders.
 Alabama’s rules break like melting snow.
-alttags: New Baldwin County Courthouse rendering; million-dollar contract amid questions of public access and insider deals
+alttags: Backstory Podcast 190 Scalped graphic showing the new Baldwin County District Attorney building and a Facebook post announcing its construction bid award
 related_articles:
 - slug: delicately-censored
   title: Delicately Censored